Card Summary Table

 Everything else about this card is straightforward, and there are no real tricks or tips to discuss.

-Below are the rest of the benefits you get as a Discover it Miles Card holder.
+Below are the rest of the benefits you get as a card holder.
 You don’t get some of the insurances you might see with other cards, but that’s OK as long as you spend smart and plan well.

 Other Unique Features